Meet Your Admissions Counselor

 Choosing a college is one of the most important decisions you will ever make, and the Office of Admissions & Merit Awards is committed to assisting you in this process.
 We offer guided tours, special Saturday visitation programs and the chance to meet one-on-one with an Admissions counselor—it's all part of our personal touch.
 Do not hesitate to contact any staff member with your Admissions questions and concerns at 843-349-2170 or 800-277-7000 or firstname.lastname@example.org.
 Regular office hours are Monday through Friday, 8:30 a.m. - 5:00 p.m.

-Educational Background: B.A. in History and M.Ed. in Administration, Supervision, and Leadership
+Educational Background: B.A. in communication, minor in journalism

 Derek Doss, CCU class of 2008